Wednesday, January 20, 2010

 1) Put the camera on the head and lock the tilt axis.

 4) Now set the spring tension.
-Heads like those made by O'Connor or Cartoni generally have continouusly adjustable springs so you can dial in the tensions accurately.
-Others like Sachtler have preset spring choices that allows you to either engage or disengage various springs and these will get you very close.
+Heads like those made by O'Connor or Cartoni generally have continuously adjustable springs so you can dial in the tension accurately.
+Others like Sachtler have preset spring choices that allow you to either engage or disengage various springs and these will get you very close.
 Either way, you now want to set the spring.
 To do this, tilt the camera forward about 45 degrees to see what it does as you begin to let go of the panbar.
 If the camera wants to continue falling downward, then you need more spring tension.
 If it pulls upward when you let go, then you need less spring tension.
-Dial in, or manipulate the on-off spring levers, to find the right tension.
+Dial in, or manipulate the on-off levers, to find the right tension.

-5) If the camera is balanced for and aft propery and the spring tension is set properly, the camera should always stop exactly where you point it, even if you let go.
+5) If the camera is balanced fore and aft properly, and the spring tension is set properly, the camera should always stop exactly where you point it as you let go of the pan bar.

 6) Now dial in the desired amount of fluid resistance for the tilt and the pan.